AstralJaeger/AstralJaeger/README.md

 - 👋 Hi, I’m @AstralJaeger
 - 👀 I’m interested in gaming, reading, programming
-- 🌱 I’m currently learning JavaScript, Python, Java, Rust and more
+- 🌱 I’m currently learning TypeScript, Python, Java, Go and more
-- 💞️ I’m looking to collaborate on fun projects that I'm interrested in
+- 💞️ I’m looking to collaborate on fun projects
-- 📫 How to reach me my email, Telegram, Discord, etc.

 <!---
 AstralJaeger/AstralJaeger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.